Descent for projective twists of modular curves

 \section{Acknowledgements}

-The author would like to thank James Newton for suggesting the problem of descent for $X_{\overline\rho}(p)$, for many valuable discussions around the subject, and for several helpful comments on an earlier draft.
-The research presented in this paper was partially supported by a grant from St Catherine's College, Oxford.
+The author would like to thank James Newton for suggesting the problem of descent for $X_{\overline\rho}(p)$, for many valuable discussions around the subject, and indeed for several helpful comments on an earlier draft.
+The presentation of this article was improved by the anonymous referee's kind suggestions, for which the author is most grateful.
+The research presented in this paper was partially supported by a grant from St Catherine's College, Oxford. \,